 Your Gut: What Happens to an Ecosystem Out of Balance

-We’re looking specifically at this study published the Proceedings of the National Academy of Sciences (PNAS).
+We’re looking specifically at this study published by the Proceedings of the National Academy of Sciences (PNAS).
 In it, researches charts a direct link between your nervous system and a healthy and happy gut.
 How are the two connected?
 By helping to maintain an intestinal environment that’s friendly to foreign bodies.

 Wait…we thought the body was supposed to protect against invaders, right?
 It is, with one major exception—food!